TNG/please-cli/README.md

 💡 Command:
   find . -maxdepth 1 -type f -size -1M -exec wc -l {} + | sort -n -k1'

-❗ What should I do? [use arrow keys to navigate]
+❗ What should I do? [use arrow keys or initials to navigate]
 > [I] Invoke   [C] Copy to clipboard   [A] Abort
 ```